Moment of silence: Examples

 In Australia and New Zealand, the ceremony was quickly adopted for commemorations held at dawn on ANZAC Day, 25 April.
 This moment of silence is held to remember the service men and women who died in WWI and subsequent conflicts.

 In Israel, moments of silence are held in memory of the victims of the Holocaust on Yom HaShoah and in memory of fallen soldiers and of terrorist victims on the day before Israel's independence day.

 In Japan, a minute of silence is observed (and televised nationally) at ceremonies every August in both Hiroshima and Nagasaki cities at the same time as the atomic bombings.

 Moments of silence are often observed prior to other events including gatherings such as sports matches, with reasons for silences ranging from national and international tragedies or to the death of individuals connected to a group.

-In recent years, in the United Kingdom and Israel, at sports events like association football, the minute's silence has been replaced by a minute applause.
+In recent years, in the United Kingdom and Israel, the minute's silence at sports events has been replaced by a minute of applause.

+In Ukraine, a minute of silence is observed every day at 09:00 EET to commemorate the victims of Russia's invasion of the country.
+It was officially designated by a presidential decree on 16 March 2023.

+In Indonesia, moment of silence is called Mengheningkan Cipta and is always accompanied with a rendition of a hymn of the same name, composed by Surakarta Sunanate musician Truno Prawit.
+This tradition was said to originate at the behest of Sukarno in the 1958 Heroes' Day ceremony in Ambon.